smduarte/spbd-2425/docs/index.md

 # Announcements

-Classes will start on the 13th of September.
+Classes will start on the 17th of September.

-+ Test# 1 - 18th October - 16h00
++ Test# 1 - TBD
-+ Test# 2 - 6th  December - 16h00
++ Test# 2 - TBD

-+ Project Assignment - 8th December - 23h59
++ Project Assignment - TBD